willwh/hook.io/README.md

 // Hook.start defaults to localhost
 // it can accept dnode constructor options ( for remote connections )
-// these hooks can be started on diffirent machines / networks / devices hookA.start();
+// these hooks can be started on different machines / networks / devices hookA.start();

 var hookB = new Hook({